• Skip to primary navigation

 • Vegan Dinuguan

-Ginisang Monggo is an ultimate comfort food and a staple in Filipino homes -hearty, savory, and nutritious!
+Ginisang Monggo, featuring hearty mung beans and a medley of savory vegetables, is the ultimate comfort food and a staple in Filipino homes, offering a hearty, savory, and nutritious dining experience.

 Cuisine: Filipino